GEZA SCHOEN, chemistry, smell, and art

 It is difficult in the sense of a realistic portrait as such. you need to get the wet/dry notes right to evoke an impression of the real sensation of breathing in the forest.

 Olfactory adaptation is triggered by a cascade of actions lead by Ca2+/calmodulin-dependent protein kinase II.
-CaMK II desensitizes olfactory receptors to prolonged odorant exposure; How do you cope with olfactory fatigue?
+CaMK II desensitises olfactory receptors to prolonged odourant exposure; How do you cope with olfactory fatigue?

 Smelling something different – that’s why they show you coffee beans in a perfumery store, very rarely fragrances use coffee in a large amount so this will clear your nose and you can go back smelling more perfumes. you could smell other things too to neutralise, anything is good which does not appear as a fragrance ingredient